awsdocs/aws-php-developers-guide/doc_source/service_index.rst

    limitations under the License.

 ###########################################
-Using AWS Services with |sdk-php| version 3
+Using AWS Services with |sdk-php| Version 3
 ###########################################

 .. meta::
    :description: Features of AWS Services supported by the AWS SDK for PHP.
    :keywords: AWS for PHP, AWS SDK for PHP examples

-Some of the AWS services supported by the |sdk-php| version 3 include additional features beyond executing operations on an API.
+Some of the AWS services supported by the |sdk-php| Version 3 include additional features beyond executing operations on an API.
 This guide documents these higher-level features per service.